Golden Eagle - Caspian Odyssey

 Day 14 : Tashkent

-Our tour of the city includes the Old Town, where traditional homes and religious buildings line the narrow streets.
+Today we visit Tashkent, the capital city of Uzbekistan.
+We spend time touring this modern Soviet-style city, which was rebuilt following the devastating earthquake of 1966.
+The tour of the city includes the Old Town, where traditional homes and religious buildings line the narrow streets.
 In a small library here we will be privileged to see one of Islam’s most sacred relics – one of the world’s oldest Koran’s.
-Also included in our touring programme is a visit to the Railway Museum and the Museum of Applied Arts.
+You will also visit the Railway Museum and the Museum of Applied Arts.

-Day 15 : Almaty (Kazakhstan)
+Day 15 : Almaty

 Almaty is the largest city in Kazakhstan and is notable for its wide tree-lined boulevards.
 Surrounded by the majesty of the Tien Shan Mountains, this beautiful city derives its name from ‘alma’ meaning ‘apple’.
 Just a short distance from the city, apple orchards thrive in abundance.
 Deepening your experience of this magnificent city, we will take a city tour to include Panfilov Park, located in the heart of the city, and the unusual, Zenkov Cathedral, a 19th century Russian Orthodox Church made entirely of wood.